Contributors:

 In This Article

-Series B GTM is about establishing market dominance in your category.
+GTM strategy for Series B startups is about establishing market dominance in your category.
 Learn how to expand into adjacent markets, build world-class GTM leadership, and become the obvious category leader

 At Series A, you’re proving a single motion works.
 At Series B, you’re proving it scales to become a category leader.
 This requires a fundamental shift in strategy from “grow fast” to “build a defensible business.”